cicl-stanford/moca/README.md

 For Anthropic models, we expect a credential file `anthro_credential.txt` that is formatted the same as above.

 Note: Due to changes in Anthropic Claude APIs, our code (which relies on access to `claude-v1`) is no longer runnable.

+## Note on Cost

+Running through the entire pipeline (without Social Simulacra) would cost roughly $1000 as of 2023-10-01.
+This is because the stories are relatively long, and we average performance over 2 prompt templates.

+Running Social Simulacra would significantly increase the cost, since we use 25 personas on 2 models, with 2 prompt templates, which would be 100 runs of the entire dataset.

 ## Bugs